-- 10.2.
-However, in case of equality of Penalties for the first place, there will be a jump-off in which all team Athletes may take part.
-The jump-off takes place against the clock over a minimum of six obstacles. - 10.3.
-The Score in this jump-off is obtained by adding the Penalties incurred by the three best Athletes in each team, but in the event of further equality of Penalties, the times of these three Athletes in the jump-off added together will decide the winning team. - 10.4.
-Teams with equality of total Penalties for other places are placed equal.
+However, for all CSIOY, CSIOJ, CSIOCh and CSIOP, in case of equality of Penalties for the first place, there will be a jump-off in which all team Athletes may take part.
+The jump-off takes place against the clock over a minimum of six obstacles.

+- 10.3.1.
+The Score in this jump-off is obtained by adding the Penalties incurred by the three best Athletes in each team, but in the event of further equality of Penalties, the times of these three Athletes in the jump-off added together will decide the winning team. - 10.3.2.
+For CSIOY and CSIOJ teams with equality of total Penalties for other places are placed as per paragraph 9.2.2 above.
+For CSIOCh and CSIOP teams with equality of total Penalties for other places are placed equal.